AP Explains: For Americans, big changes in travel to Cuba | Taiwan News

 Individual American travelers are still legally able to go to Cuba for the purpose of supporting the Cuban people, a category that includes helping human rights organizations and non-governmental groups meant to strengthen democracy and civil society.
 In real terms, this sort of travel is largely undistinguishable from people-to-people trips, with Americans visiting the same private businesses, organic farms and musical venues they did under Obama.

-Cuban government figures show that 2017 was a record year for tourism, with 4.7 million visitors— most of them Canadians and Europeans, who face no restrictions — pumping more than $3 billion into the island's otherwise struggling economy.
-The number of American travelers rose to 619,000, more than six times the pre-Obama level.
-But amid the boom — an 18 percent increase over 2016 — owners of private restaurants and bed-and-breakfasts reported a sharp drop-off.
+Cuban government figures show that 2017 was a record year for tourism, with 4.7 million visitors pumping more than $3 billion into the island's otherwise struggling economy.
+Most were Canadians, Cuban-Americans and Europeans, who face no restrictions.
+Still, the number of American travelers without family ties topped 600,000, more than six times the pre-Obama level.
+But amid the boom — an 18 percent overall increase over 2016 — owners of private restaurants and bed-and-breakfasts reported a sharp drop-off.

 In large part that's because much of the American travel since Trump's regulation has been in cruise ship passengers, a form of travel that the new administration did not restrict.
 Cruise ship passengers spend all or nearly all of their time in Cuba in activities organized by the Cuban government.